-Based in Washington D.C., Joan Bryna Michelson, MBA is a highly accomplished business leader and awardwinning strategic communications and social impact leader, who drove breakthrough results at Chrysler (in EVs), American Express and Deloitte, small businesses, and government agencies.
-Her specialties include helping climate, infrastructure and energy-related organizations recruit innovative diverse talent, including women.
+Based in Washington D.C., Joan Bryna Michelson, MBA is a highly accomplished business leader and award-winning strategic social impact and ESG – environment, social, governance – leader, who drove breakthrough results at Chrysler (in EVs), American Express and Deloitte, small businesses, and government agencies.
+Her specialties include ESG solutions and partnerships, and helping organizations recruit innovative, diverse women.

 Massimiliano Pogliani, illy CEO